Yiannis123Git/ShiftUnlocked/docs/CameraProperties.md

 _Camera.MinZoom: <span style="color: teal;">number</span>_

-The minimum distance the camera can zoom away from its subject.
+The maximum distance the camera can zoom in towards its subject.

 ## StartZoom